 Then mix in the noodles and stir until noodles are well coated with sauce.
 Now stir in 3 cups of grated cheese.
 If you want to use the Gruyere instead of the sharp Cheddar, I would mix it up and use some of it here and some on top.
 Pour the noodles and sauce into a lightly greased 9×13 inch baking dish.
 Sprinkle the remaining 3 cups of cheese on top of the noodles.

 Place the dish on a cookie sheet covered with foil and bake for about 35-40 minutes, until the top is lightly browned and crusty.
-Then prepare to sink into the warm comfort of your grandmother’s kitchen.
+Then prepare to sink into the warm comfort of your grandmother’s kitchen and enjoy the best, cheesiest macaroni and cheese you’ve ever had.

 I’m happy to report that my beautiful Favorite Daughter (who is now 23!) no longer exists solely on macaroni and cheese, although I try to make this dish if I know she’s coming for a visit.
 She’s also no longer quiet, but that’s another story.